A Wedding Photographer With a Background in Advertising Photography

 If I wanted to be precise, I should precisely that there is no one advertising style.
-Indeed advertisement has espoused every single possible style existing (from the cinematic, to the amateur style).
+Indeed advertisement has espoused every single possible style existing (from the cinematic to the amateur style).
 But let’s over simplify and let’s generalize by saying that today, the advertising style in photography is produced by the systematic use of flashes.
 In other words, it’s an image presenting a key light, and also back light.
-People seems to be on a theater stage (or TV studios like captured in videography).
+People seem to be on a theater stage (or TV studios like captured in videography).

 Finally, let’s say there is a post-production effect that gives to the image a different look, between plastic and iron.

 Of course it’s a caricature, but that should already give you a clue.

 When to include it during a wedding shooting

 You probably already understood it.
 Group pictures are the right opportunity to include it.